-This week we’re talking with roboboogie Account Specialist, Tyler Hudson.
+This week we’re talking with Roboboogie Behavioral Analyst, Tyler Hudson.
 Tyler comes from an analytics background, and loves using data to solve problems for our clients.
 Curious about how this process works?
-Read on to get a snapshot of Tyler’s role at roboboogie, his top picks for exciting trends in the industry, and tips for how to get started with data-backed decision making.
+Read on to get a snapshot of Tyler’s role at Roboboogie, his top picks for exciting trends in the industry, and tips for how to get started with data-backed decision making.

 Why did you choose to pursue a career in analytics?

 Looking back, I think my decision to pursue a career in analytics stems from a conversation I had with a role model of mine on the future of data analysis and the rapid advancement of the field.
 It’s a conversation I’ll always remember because it was the driving factor for me to change my degree.
 Once I switched, I immediately saw the opportunities analytics can provide, and after I researched marketing analysts, I knew this is where I should be.

 Working at an agency has allowed me to show clients the applicability of data and its ability to paint a more holistic user picture.
 My job is very rarely strictly pulling out numbers; that’s the start, but the majority of the work is digesting and interpreting the data in a meaningful way.
 I’ve always enjoyed searching for the minute details in things that may occasionally be overlooked, and a career in analytics has allowed me to do just that.

 How do you approach solving problems with data?